nikryden/Retrogame-Handler/README.md

 2. Posibility to skip searching for images that allready in the consoles selected games media folder.
 3. Fix the error 500  when search.
 4. Manual search for games images.(Right click in the result control on the game you like to manual search)
 5. Rename the file in the scraper.
-(Right click in the result control on the game you like to manual search)
+(Right click in the result control on the game you like to rename)

 [v0.0.9-Beta](https://github.com/nikryden/Retrogame-Handler/releases/tag/0.0.9-beta)
 ### Features in v0.0.9-beta version